MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-raw-api.md

 ### Pay with Mixin wallet

-In step 3, if the customer is selecting Pay using Mixin Wallet, your App should call accepting-payments API](https://mixpay.me/developers/api/payments/accepting-payments).
+In step 3, if the customer is selecting Pay using Mixin Wallet, your App should call [accepting-payments API](https://mixpay.me/developers/api/payments/accepting-payments).

 When getting the MixPay API result, your App client has to call Mixin App using URL Schema([What is URL Schema? ](https://helpcenter.trendmicro.com/en-us/article/tmka-18277)) to finish the payment: